Fire Marshal's Office

 This is accomplished through existing occupancy inspections, new construction services, public education, code enforcement, and fire investigation.

-Recreational burning within Battle Ground city limits is currently open.
+Recreational burning within Battle Ground city limits is currently closed.
 Recreational burning refers to campfires in outdoor fireplaces or chimney-type devices.

 Prohibited: Residential burning and land-clearing burning of vegetation, yard debris or branched is prohibited within Battle Ground city limits.